orenbenkiki/loggy/README.md

   context of the other messages, helping in debugging.

   Note that the standard error contents are only reported for failing tests.
-  Well, actually, the mechanism capturing the standard error seems to not work properly when the test spawns new threads, so any debug or mirrored messages emitted from worker threads will be visible even for passing tests.
+  Well, actually, the rust mechanism for capturing the standard error seems to not work properly when the test spawns new threads, so any debug or mirrored messages emitted from worker threads will be visible even for passing tests.
   This isn't a show stopper given such messages and the `LOGGY_MIRROR_TO_STDERR` variable are only used when actively debugging an issue.

-* Since `loggy` handles logging for multiple threads at once (counting errors, capturing messages), it is needed to run `test_loggy!` tests with `RUST_TEST_THREADS=1`.
-This can be achieved in many ways; the `loggy` package itself uses `cargo make` and sets this environment value in the `Makefile.toml` so that `cargo make test` works (but `cargo test` does not).
+* The rust `log` facade mandates using a single global logger.
+This, combined with `loggy` handling multiple threads at once (counting errors, capturing messages), means that `test_loggy!` tests must run with `RUST_TEST_THREADS=1 cargo test`.
+This can be automated by providing an `env` section in `Makefile.toml` and running `cargo make test` from the command line, and similarly by providing an `env` section in the `.travis.yml` file (both methods are used by this package).

 ## License